TAMULib/vagrants/fedora/README.md

 You are also able to read from our chef12 server

-At the time of this writing here are the versions I am using: chef-client version: 12.19.36
+At the time of this writing here are the versions I am using: chef-client version: 13.4.19
-Berks version: 5.6.4
+Berks version: 6.3.1
-Kitchen version: 1.16.0
+Kitchen version: 1.17.0
-Vagrant 1.9.3
+Vagrant 1.9.8
-Virtualbox 5.1.22
+Virtualbox 5.1.26

 Additional Notes are located in some of the files.

-Once this is complete you will have an Apache Tomcat Vagrant box.
+Once this is complete you will have an Apache Tomcat Vagrant box running Fedora.

 FYI - From a Vagrant box to access your local box use IP 10.0.2.2 in my local development I use a local MySQL install that is accessed from the Vagrant box by this ip.